dgnball/loan-item-api/README.md

 ## Overview

-This is a REST API that can be used as a back-end for an organisation that is loaning out physical items such as sports equipment, power tools or books.
+A REST API that can be used as a back-end for a physical item loan system.
+Example uses would be hiring or borrowing items such as sports equipment, power tools or books.
 It can be used with any UI that has a REST client.
 A typical example UI, would be mobile phone app.
-In this example, the app could be scanning QR stickers affixed to loanable items to make the job of looking up and loaning items quick and convenient.
+In this scenario, the app could be scanning QR stickers affixed to loanable items to make the job of looking up and loaning items quick and convenient.
 A different scenario would be a web-based kiosk where users are able to login and interact with their own-list of loaned items.